openl2m/openl2m/README.md

 * a Linux OS environment able to run nginx.
 * Python v3.10 - v3.12 (v3.13 is not yet supported)
 * Postgres version 13 or higher.
-* NetSNMP packages on your Linux server, and ability to run python EzSNMP package.
+* NetSNMP packages on your Linux server, and ability to install and run python EzSNMP package.

 __License__: